Sokil Kyiv: 1963–1973: Dynamo

 The team was founded in the summer of 1963 by the Deputy Chairman of Sports of Ukraine, Adrian Miziak, under the name of Dynamo Kyiv.
-1963 may be the official birth date of the team, but it was a decade earlier that a Dynamo team from Kyiv would play in the Soviet Cup, making it as far as the second round of the playoffs.
+1963 may be the official birth year of the team, but it was a decade earlier that a Dynamo team from Kyiv would play in the Soviet Cup, making it as far as the second round of the playoffs.
 The current incarnation, however, would begin its hockey operations in the second tier of Soviet ice hockey, holding its first game on 27 October 1963 against SKA Kuybyshev.
 The team's first head coach was Dmitri Boginov.
 Forward Viktor Martinov would score the first goal in club history two minutes into the match, and the team would go on to win the game at a score of 4:1.
 Martinov would go on to lead the team in goals that season with 16.

 Though the team would finish 6th in its inaugural season, they would go on to have the best record in their division the following year; earning a promotion to the top level of competition in the Soviet leagues.
 To open the 1965–66 season, Kyiv would boast the second largest arena in the Soviet Union.
 However, while competing at the top level, Dynamo struggled.
 During its five years of competition in the league, which included playoff qualification each year, the team would exhibit sub-par play.
 Sokil's Soviet Cup playoff run in 1968 would prove to be a highlight in otherwise disappointing campaigns.
 Their elimination by SKA Leningrad in the quarterfinals would be the furthest the team would finish in the tournament for nearly a decade.
 In the following season, Sokil would finish the first round of competition in 10th place of 12 teams, resulting in a temporary demotion to the second-tier of competition.
 This would last the remainder of the season.
 They would finish 6th in this group of 18, and 12th of 24 in the record books.
 This poor showing would not prove a motivator for the following year, though the departure of coach Boginov would not help either.
 He would be replaced by Igor Shichkov, the team would finish dead last in the 1969–70 season, and once again become subject to outright relegation.
 The final three years under the Dynamo name would show gradual, albeit slow improvements; each season finishing one place higher in the standings.